Sara Yorke Stevenson

 Sara Yorke Stevenson (February 19, 1847 – November 14, 1921) was an American archaeologist specializing in Egyptology, one of the founders of the University of Pennsylvania Museum of Archaeology and Anthropology, suffragist and women's rights activist, and a columnist for the Philadelphia Public Ledger.

 As a scholar, Stevenson published books and articles on Egyptology and the material culture of the ancient Near East, as well as a memoir about the reign of Maximilian I of Mexico.
 She was the first curator of the Egyptian Collection at the Penn Museum and played an important role in acquiring much of the collection itself.
 As a women's rights activist, she served as the first president of the Equal Franchise Society and the Civic Club of Philadelphia.
 She was the first woman to receive an honorary degree from the University of Pennsylvania, the first woman to lecture at the Peabody Museum at Harvard University, and the first female member of the Jury of Awards for Ethnology at the World's Columbian Exposition in Chicago.

 Personal life

 Childhood and early life

 Sara Yorke Stevenson's parents were Edward Yorke (December 20, 1798 – 1868) and Sarah Hanna Yorke, who married in New Orleans, Louisiana in 1834 and who moved to Paris during the 1840s.
 They both came from established families: her mother's family owned a large cotton plantation and her father was a cotton broker.

 Edward Yorke was born in Philadelphia and moved to New Orleans to represent the Yorke & Macalister law firm.
 In Louisiana he was involved in the establishment of the public school system in New Orleans.
 He became interested in business ventures, including the introduction of gas to Paris, and a trans-isthmian railway in Tehuantepec.
 He died of paralysis in Vermont in 1868.
 Sarah Hanna was born in Alabama and moved with her family to New Orleans.

-In addition to Sara, their youngest child, Edward and Sarah Hanna Yorke had four other children: